 All local authorities must have a Local Plan.
-This sets out how a local authority is going to deliver space for businesses, new homes and all the facilities that are createsend.com/t/j-BB4D66F324BA626E2540EF23F30FEDED
+This sets out how a local authority is going to deliver space for businesses, new homes and all the facilities that are needed to support this whilst also protecting and enhancing the local environment.